 About three people out of four who have Morton's neuroma are women.
 It commonly affects people between the ages of 40 and 50 but can occur at any age.

 Poorly fitting or constricting shoes can contribute to Morton's neuroma.
 It is more common in women who habitually wear high-heeled shoes or in men who are required to wear tight (constrictive) footwear.
-It may also be more common in ballet dancers.
+It may also be more common in ballet dancers and runners.
+In some people there is no obvious cause.

 What are the symptoms of Morton's neuroma?

 People with Morton's neuroma usually complain of pain that can start in the ball of the foot and shoot into the affected toes.
-However, some people just have toe pain.
+Some people just have toe pain.
 There may also be burning and tingling of the toes.
-The symptoms are usually felt up the sides of the space between two toes.
-For example, if the nerve between the third and fourth long bones (metatarsals) of the right foot is affected, the symptoms will usually be felt up the right-hand side of the fourth toe and up the left-hand side of the third toe.
 Some people describe the pain that they feel as being like walking on a stone or a marble.

 The symptoms can vary and may come and go over a number of years.
 For example, some people may experience two attacks of pain in a week and then nothing for a year.
 Others may have regular and persistent (chronic) pain.